 For many years running, our breed, like many others, had an ongoing Death Survey, in our case compiled by the late and much missed Dr Malcolm Willis.
 This list was populated by the people who contributed their dog’s details, as well information gathered from other sources such as magazine tributes to departed friends, i.e. information put into the public domain.
 In this way Dr Willis was able to give us an ongoing average age as a reference point.
 There was also a figure from a one off club survey run by myself and we have also had two Kennel Club Health Surveys giving input based on relatively small numbers.

 These reference initiatives are now gone and their information has become outdated.
-We do not have a modern equivalent of the Death Survey so any information we have about the ages of death of our breed is becoming increasingly anecdotal and based on long gathered data.
+We do not have a modern equivalent of the Death Survey so any information we have about the ages of death of our breed is becoming increasingly anecdotal and based on long gathered or overseas data.
 “How long do they live?” is a basic, regular, and not unreasonable, question asked by enquirers about our breed whether generally to the clubs, individuals or on breed information stands such as Discover Dogs at Crufts or in London centre.
 We simply do not have a validated and up to date figure we can quote and we are not generating comparative data for future use.
 We do not know whether things are improving or getting worse and we do not know with any authority whatsoever what our most significant causes of death are or at what ages they become significant.
 So, the club is launching a new Death Survey to be an ongoing process into the future.

 Being able to give a valid reply to breed enquirers is, of course, not the only reason for a Death Survey, indeed it is more of a bonus reason when you consider all the potential benefits of such an initiative.
 Gathering the information in one place would enable us to collate things much more effectively and produce meaningful information to maybe assist us by gaining a good insight into just exactly what is happening in our breed in the UK.